gpreviatti/dotnet-api-with-keycloak/Readme.md

-# Dotnet api With Keycloak Authorization
+# Dotnet api with Keycloak authentication/authorization

 Prof of concept to test dotnet authentication and authorization with keycloak